COVID 19 UPDATE

 15 May, 7pm, Rewley House, 1 Wellington Square, Oxford OX1 2JA

-Dinner registration link is below.
+Dinner registration link is on the main conference registration page (above).
 Please note that first twenty students registered for the dinner will have the option to buy a ticket for GBP 20.
 Standard price of GBP 40 will apply thereafter.
-Payment instructions are on the registration link above.

 DPhil Candidate in Politics, University of Oxford

 Programme Manager of Women Mediators across the Commonwealth Network, Conciliation Resources; Visiting fellow at the Centre for Women, Peace and Security at LSE; and Director of Women for Peace and Participation